AkamioRui/OpenSourceProject/!!AdminGuide.md

         Require all granted
     </Directory>

-download php and mariadb
+download php

-fill database identity (hostIP, port, database name,...) into /databaseConfig.json in php.ini enable php_mysql extension. add the line:
+in php.ini enable php_mysql extension.
+For example by add the line:
     extension=./ext/php_pdo_mysql
 by default, the maximum size for file being sent is 8MB, but it can be adjusted in php.ini
     upload_max_filesize = 128M